-The legal definition of distracted driving, however, is different than what most people imagine.
+The legal definition of distracted driving is different than what most people imagine.
 We typically picture “distracted” drivers holding a cell phone in hand and staring at the screen—texting while driving, for example.
-While this is one type of distracted driving, there are many others.
+While this is one type of distracted driving, there are many others, according to the Official Code of Georgia (OCGA) § 40-6-241.
 Technically, any activity can count as distracted driving if it takes your attention away from the road.

 Georgia recognizes three main kinds of distractions:

 - Visual distractions, where you look away from the road at something else, or something else is in your line of sight.

 - Manual distractions, where you are distracted by fiddling with something or using your hands.
 This can include eating while driving or even adjusting the radio.

 - Cognitive distractions.
 This is when your attention is being distracted by something, even if you are still looking at the road and have both hands on the wheel.
 Talking hands-free on a headset can count as a cognitive distraction.